 Many transwomen and non-binary transfeminine people initiate hormone therapy to encourage breast and nipple growth, but there is a limit to how much the breasts will change with hormones alone.
-If you want the appearance of larger, fuller breasts, it may be time to consider MTF breast augmentation.
+If you want the appearance of larger, fuller breasts, you may be interested in considering MTF breast augmentation.

-MTF breast augmentation involves an incision under the breast, in the armpit or around the nipple.
+Transfeminine or MTF breast augmentation involves an incision under the breast, in the armpit, or around the nipple.
 Through this incision, Dr. Mosser inserts a saline or silicone breast implant.
-The final results of your procedure will be dramatic, but not necessarily perfect.
-It’s important to have realistic expectation before undergoing surgery.
+Read our page on the differences between saline and silicone implants to learn more about the two materials and their variations in postoperative results.

 Every patient is unique, so there is no way to predict exactly how your breasts will look and feel following surgery.
 It’s important to note that surgically augmented breasts tend to look and feel slightly different from natural breasts.

 Augmented breasts are typically slightly further apart, firmer and rounder.
 These details are visibly heightened in transgender patients who elect to undergo breast augmentation later in life because their chests haven’t gone through the same aging process (sagging and drooping) as cisgender women.

 Additionally, transgender patients typically have a wider, more pronounced chest than cisgender women.
 Choosing the right size and type of implant can help minimize these features if the patient so desires.
 Dr. Mosser will work with you to design a personalized surgical plan for your anatomy.
 Speaking candidly about your cosmetic goals is the best way to help Dr. Mosser understand your expectations.